alexreg/typer/docs/tutorial/testing.md

 app.command()(main)
 ```

-...that's it.
+... that's it.
 It's still probably simpler to just create the explicit `typer.Typer` in the `main.py` file 😅.